JacksonLLee/cls-proceedings/readme.md

 CLS officers are welcome to contact [Jackson Lee](http://jacksonllee.com/) for any questions regarding this tool.
+If you run into any issues and would like Jackson's help for troubleshooting, doing the following will help him to figure out how to help you:

-If the tool doesn't work and you'd like Jackson's help, please be sure to send him the three log files (`master.log`, `pdflatex.log`, and `directory.log`) and tell him what error messages (if any) appear on the terminal.
+* Send him the three log files
+(`master.log`, `pdflatex.log`, and `directory.log`).
+* Tell him what error messages (if any) appear on the terminal.

 Updates